Arthur Faulkner: Later life and death

 In October 1984 he was appointed as a member of the board of Air New Zealand by the Fourth Labour Government.

 Faulkner died on 15 May 1985 at his home in Auckland, aged 63.
 He was survived by his wife and five children.
-To honour his memory, Boat Bay in the suburb of Waikowhai was renamed to Faulkner Bay.
+To honour his memory, Boat Bay in the suburb of Waikōwhai was renamed to Faulkner Bay.

 Personal life

 He married May (Peg) Cox in 1945, and they had 2 sons and 3 daughters.
 Peg died in 2019.